DragonSpit/HPCsharp/README.md

 ## Merge

+O(N) linear-time generic merge algorithms for arrays and list containers.
+Merges two pre-sorted arrays or lists, of any data type that defines IComparer<T>.
+Two not-in-place algorithms: comparison at the heads, and divide-and-conquer.
-Parallel Merge algorithm, which merges two presorted collections using multiple cores.
+Parallel Merge algorithm, using divide-and-conquer, merges two presorted collections using multiple cores.
 Used by Parallel Merge Sort.
+See example solution for a working code sample.

 ## Insertion Sort